TheRealKasumi/NikoLight/documentation/part-list.md

 # Part List

-This document contains the full list of all parts to build TesLight.
+This document contains the full list of all parts to build NikoLight.
 The list has been split into required and optional parts.
-Since TesLight can be modified in a lot of ways, the actual part list depends a little on your individual plans.
+Since NikoLight can be modified in a lot of ways, the actual part list depends a little on your individual plans.
 Make sure to read the [planning](planning.md) document first.
 Also, this list assumes that you have all necessary tools and materials for building electronics projects, like a soldering iron.